All Posts

 Moving to or from Victoria

-Victoria's 30 April cut-off is one of the reasons interstate moves can feel messy on paper.
-A child who is already in school elsewhere might be older or younger than the Victorian cohort you expected.
+Victoria's 30 April cut-off is one of the main reasons interstate moves can feel messy on paper.
+A child already in school elsewhere may be older or younger than the Victorian year level you expected.

 Before a move: